mrchipsmaruf/WarmPaws/README.md

 🔗 Live Site: https://radiant-concha-2d69fd.netlify.app/

 WarmPaws is an animal welfare platform designed to connect people with adoptable pets and support rescue missions through community-driven donations.
-The goal is to provide a safe, friendly, and supportive environment where animals can find loving homes and receive proper care.
+The goal is to create a safe, friendly, and supportive environment where animals can find loving homes and receive proper care.

 ⭐ Features
 🐶 Adoptable Pets

 Browse pets available for adoption